jinghuazhao/Mixed-Models/README.md

 Mixed models with polygenci effects

-This repository contains information on aspects of the modeling in three directories,
+This repository consists of three directories with information on aspects of the modeling:

 1. **[JPS](JPS)**.
 [Mixed Modeling with Whole Genome Data](JPS/jps.pdf)
 provides an overview and is derived from work on analysis of data in famniles where relationship between